Lithobates clamitans

 Lithobates clamitans or Rana clamitans, commonly known as the green frog, is a species of frog native to eastern North America.
 The two subspecies are the bronze frog and the northern green frog.

 These frogs, as described by their name, typically have varying degrees of green heads.
 These frogs display significant acts of territoriality, with males being the primary actors.
 Male green frogs use this technique against other male frogs in addition to other intruders that might have interest in nearing their territory.
 Territoriality also plays a role in mating, as females favor males who are strong in this field and exhibit strong mating calls.
 Male green frogs use four different types of breeding calls to attract potential female mates.
-Predators that attack green frog's eggs include bugs such as beetles, water bugs, and water scorpions.
+Predators of the eggs of green frogs include beetles, water bugs, and water scorpions.
 Adult frogs are typically threatened by several types of birds.

 Taxonomy

 Lithobates clamitans is a member of the true frog family Ranidae and genus Lithobates.
 Litho- meaning stone, a rock climber.
-Originally from genus Rana until systematic revision, features of the genus are true frogs with slim waist and wrinkled skin, found across much of Eurasia and North America.
+Originally classified in the genus Rana until systematic revision, features of the genus are true frogs with slim waist and wrinkled skin, found across much of Eurasia and North America.